TABLE OF CONTENTS

 To better understand your target market, it helps to review examples of how your target market influences your marketing strategy and therefore your target marketing analysis.
 Again, this can be done by looking at examples of what you find out about a target market.

-This target market example covers the target market for women interested in buying a multi-feature stand mixer.
+This target market example covers the target market of women interested in buying a multi-feature stand mixer.

 Age Range: 28 to 45 years old